microsoftgraph/microsoft-graph-docs-contrib/concepts/android.md

 2. Choose **Add an app**.

->Tip: If you have downloaded the [Starter project](https://github.com/microsoftgraph/android-java-connect-sample/tree/master/starter-project) and are just creating a registration for it, uncheck **Guided Setup** before chosing the **Create** button.
+>Tip: If you have downloaded the [Connect Sample for Android](https://github.com/microsoftgraph/android-java-connect-sample) and are just creating a registration for it, uncheck **Guided Setup** before chosing the **Create** button.

 3. Enter a name for the app, and choose **Create**.